Accidental Landlord: Capital Gains Tax, Income Tax, Stamp Duty & More

 Corporation tax and National Insurance

-If you become an accidental landlord, you may choose to incorporate a limited company to manage your new asset through a property business.
-This would then make you liable for corporation tax, over income tax or capital gains tax.
-Your National Insurance could also be affected.
+If one becomes an accidental landlord, they may choose to incorporate a limited company to manage their new asset through a property business.
+This would then make them liable for corporation tax, over income tax or capital gains tax.
+Their National Insurance could also be affected.

 blog divider up